Graduated driving licence – GDL! What does it mean for young drivers? Note: the GDL scheme Cancelled!

 The Transport Select Committee was to meet over the spring to discuss measures to improve road safety, with Graduated Driving Licences firmly on the proposals.

-However, following the global outbreak of COVID-19 and the Government’s response to it, the Select Committee GDL session has been postponed.
-And so the fate of the Graduated Driving Licence is put on ice for the time being.6
+However, following the global outbreak of COVID-19 and the Government’s response to it, the Select Committee GDL final evidence is as yet not reported.

 The number of fatalities among young people in the UK due to driving is devastating.

 With several initiatives currently underway to explore different options, the Government appears primed to do something about it.

 The question now, though, is what form of action will the Government take?